Storm Experience

 Yes, this counts as a career elective (ATSC majors) or upper-level elective (ATSC minors).

-When is The Trip and Class?
+When is the Trip and Class?

-We have a mandatory all-day classroom bootcamp the first few days of the summer session (May 15-16, 2023).
-We depart around May 17, and return on or before May 28, 2023 (up to 10 days).
+We have a mandatory all-day classroom bootcamp the first few days of the summer session (May 19-20, 2025).
+We depart around May 21, 2025, and return on or before June 1, 2025 (up to 11 days of chasing).

 Where Will We Go?